jyahdi-byte/numkit/README.md

 - Implemented **Jacobi, Gauss-Seidel, and SOR** iterative methods
 - Implemented red-black (checkerboard) ordering for Gauss-Seidel and SOR, removing the data race that blocks naive multithreading
 - Implemented matrix-free **Conjugate Gradient** for elliptic systems, applying the 5-point stencil directly instead of assembling an explicit matrix
+- Added a diagonal (Jacobi) preconditioner to Conjugate Gradient, and measured where it does and doesn't earn its keep
+- Threaded red-black Gauss-Seidel and SOR using a persistent worker pool (`std::barrier`), the same pattern as threaded Jacobi
+- Implemented CUDA kernels for red-black Gauss-Seidel and SOR, one thread per interior cell, red and black as separate kernel launches
 - Validated numerical solutions against analytical solutions
 - Performed grid-refinement and convergence studies
 - Investigated CFL and diffusion stability limits